-EDUC 210 (3-3-0) Technology Applications for Teachers: This course is an introduction to computers, as well as to educational technology and its uses in the facilitation of learning.
+This course is an introduction to computers, as well as to educational technology and its uses in the facilitation of learning.
 The course includes the history of computers in education; ethics in technology; appropriate hardware, software, and systems connectivity; elementary computer operating procedures; computer applications; teaching and learning theories for diverse populations; instructional technology; technology integration; web evaluation rubrics; and the evaluation of educational technology.
 The activities presented in this course will help the candidate to acquire essential education technology knowledge and to develop the skills necessary to become a professional facilitator of learning.
 (Fall, Spring, Summer)

-EDUC 211 (3-2-1) Laboratory Experiences in Area Schools: An introduction to laboratory experiences in area elementary, middle, and secondary schools, providing facilitation opportunities for prospective education professionals to observe student-teacher interactions and to develop an understanding of learning in the school setting.
+An introduction to laboratory experiences in area elementary, middle, and secondary schools, providing facilitation opportunities for prospective education professionals to observe student-teacher interactions and to develop an understanding of learning in the school setting.
 Fifteen (15) hours of field experience and thirty (30) hours in the Plato instructional series are required.
 Documentation of Plato Profile is required.
-Performance on Plato Pre-Test will reduce the number of required Plato Lab hours/ supplemental instruction.
+Performance on Plato Pre-Test will reduce the number of required Plato Lab hours/supplemental instruction.
 (Fall, Spring, Summer)

-EDUC 303 (3-3-0) Teaching the Young Child with Special Needs: The course offers the foundations of early childhood education along with pioneers in the special education field as the base for child development.
+EDUC 303 - Teaching the Young Child with Special Needs

+The course offers the foundations of early childhood education along with pioneers in the special education field as the base for child development.
 Policies and practices, early and current are examined along with assessment planning and screening processes, intervention practices, teaching strategies and reflection.
 Further, the student candidate will gain knowledge of the components needed to create an environment that supports all children's learning, teaching strategies and adaptations.
-Student candidates will engage in child study observations and develop two child case studies, conduct a parent interview.
-Thirty observation hours are included within the course.
-Prerequisite: EDUC 308 And EDUC 350
+Student candidates are required to complete child study observations and develop two child content studies on atypical developing young children.
+Thirty observation hours are required.

+Prerequisite: EDUC 308 and EDUC 350

-EDUC 306 (3-3-0) Birth Through Kindergarten Curriculum Development: This course is geared for non-teaching Birth-Kindergarten students.
+EDUC 306 - Birth Through Kindergarten Curriculum Development

+This course is geared for non-teaching Birth-Kindergarten students.
 The course covers child development for children aged birth-kindergarten and developmentally appropriate curriculum development for these ages.
 Other concepts introduced are the physical environment, teaching typical and atypical children, developing lesson plans, and teacher/parent relationships.
-Students will develop lesson plans and create an integrated approach to curriculum development.
+Students are required to work in small groups to develop small group integrated unit plans.